bitnami/containers/bitnami/external-dns/README.md

 Deploying Bitnami applications as Helm Charts is the easiest way to get started with our applications on Kubernetes.
 Read more about the installation in the [Bitnami ExternalDNS Chart GitHub repository](https://github.com/bitnami/charts/tree/master/bitnami/external-dns).

-Bitnami containers can be used with [Kubeapps](https://kubeapps.dev/) for deployment and management of Helm Charts in clusters.

 ## Why use a non-root container?

 Non-root container images add an extra layer of security and are generally recommended for production environments.
 However, because they run as a non-root user, privileged tasks are typically off-limits.
 Learn more about non-root containers [in our docs](https://techdocs.broadcom.com/us/en/vmware-tanzu/application-catalog/tanzu-application-catalog/services/tac-doc/apps-tutorials-work-with-non-root-containers-index.html).